Portfolio case studies: The opening act

 To make the most of our time together, we ask that you prepare a portfolio presentation of two projects that you are proud of and have recently completed.
 Plan on about 45 minutes of presentation, and then 15 minutes for discussion.

-We strongly recommend that you prepare a presentation deck, versus presenting directly from your site or design files.
+To showcase your work and storytelling skills in the best light possible, please prepare a presentation deck, as opposed to presenting directly from your site or design files.

-We’re looking to better understand your design process and would like to see slides covering research, white-boarding, prototypes, iterations, to high fidelity visual design.
+We’re looking to better understand your design process and would like to see slides covering insights, prototypes, iterations, to high fidelity visual design.
 Demonstration of craft is important to show at all levels of product design.

 Here’s a sample presentation outline to help tell the story of your product work.
 These work well as individual slides.